 In contrast, too little humidity will dry out your throat and nose, causing you to wake up parched or sleep less soundly due to chronic irritation or infection.

 In high-humidity environments, opt for sheets made of 100 percent cotton.
 Cotton wicks moisture and provides better breathability than silk or polyester-blended fabrics.
 In addition, you may want to invest in a dehumidifier and fan to circulate air and reduce humidity levels in your bedroom.

 In low humidity conditions, a humidifier can be your best friend.
 In addition to adding much needed moisture to the air, the gentle white noise produced by a bedroom humidifier can help you fall asleep and stay asleep through noise disruptions such as road traffic, snoring, and thunderstorms.

 Take Control of Your Health

-In addition to monitoring your air, Awair Glow can automatically turn on your humidifier or dehumidifier based on incoming air quality data to maintain the perfect balance.
-To learn more about Awair Glow and how it can help you conquer your symptoms, follow the link below.
+Awair tracks indoor air quality in real-time and provides you with personalized recommendations to help you stay safe and healthy.
+To learn more about Awair and how it can help you conquer your symptoms, follow the link below.